Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

   a script from Selenium-IDE to a C# file and copy this code into the class file you just created.
 * Run Selenium server from console
-* Execute your test using the NUnit gui or NUnit command line
+* Execute your test using either the NUnit GUI or NUnit command line

-For specific details on .NET client driver configuration with Visual Studio see the appendix :ref:`.NET client driver configuration <configuring-selenium-RC-NET-reference>`.
+For specific details on .NET client driver configuration with Visual Studio, see the appendix :ref:`.NET client driver configuration <configuring-selenium-RC-NET-reference>`.

 From Selenese to a Program
 --------------------------
 A key step to using Selenium-RC is to convert your Selenese into a programming language.
-This is also key to understand  Selenium-RC itself.
+This is also key to understanding Selenium-RC itself.
 Although similar, each language, out of necessity, will represent the same Selenese test script differently.
-In this section we provide several different language-specific examples.
+In this section, we provide several different language-specific examples.

 Sample Test Script
 ~~~~~~~~~~~~~~~~~~
 First, let's start with an example Selenese test script.
-Imagine recorded
+Imagine recording
 the following test with Selenium-IDE.

 .. _Google search example: